Tom Ripley: The Talented Mr. Ripley

 Ripley is paid to go to Italy by shipbuilding magnate Herbert Greenleaf to convince his son Dickie, a half-remembered acquaintance, to return to New York and take over the family business.
 Ripley befriends the younger Greenleaf and falls in love with the rich young man's indulgent, carefree lifestyle; he also becomes obsessed with Dickie himself.
 When Dickie grows bored with Ripley and spurns his friendship, Ripley kills him and assumes his identity, living off his trust fund.
 His scheme gets him into trouble whenever he encounters people who know him and Dickie, however, eventually resulting in him murdering Dickie's friend Freddie Miles when Miles catches him impersonating Dickie.

-Ripley ultimately forges Dickie's suicide note claiming responsibility for Miles' murder and a will leaving him Dickie's inheritance.
-Dickie's father accepts both documents as genuine and makes Ripley the main beneficiary of Dickie's trust fund.
+Ripley ultimately forges Dickie's will leaving him Dickie's inheritance.
+Dickie's father accepts the document as genuine and makes Ripley the main beneficiary of Dickie's trust fund.
 The novel ends with Ripley sailing to Greece and rejoicing in his newfound wealth, although he wonders if he will pay for it with a lifetime of paranoia, if he would "see police waiting for him at every pier he ever approached".